Published on September 27th, 2013 | by Sharilyn Johnson2

 JFL42: Aziz Ansari drops in on the Alternative Show

 What JFL42 wants and what Aziz Ansari wants aren’t necessarily the same thing.
-(The “what” in that statement can be seen above.)

 The Parks and Recreation star dropped in as the surprise final guest on Andy Kindler’s Alternative Show at Comedy Bar Thursday night, a show that already had a stacked lineup including John Mulaney, Maria Bamford, Kyle Kinane, Jon Dore, Mark Little, Ron Sparks, and Rhiannon Archer.

 This show, like all others in the festival, started with an announcement about video and photos.
 Video, no. Flash photos, no. But the festival does encourage “a non-annoying amount of non-flash photography” (like the grainy iPhone masterpiece above), with the condition that audience members post photos with the hashtag #jfl42.